casblaauw/UU_BSc_thesis/README.md

 # UU_BSc_thesis
-My thesis to cap off my bachelor in Molecular Life Sciences, on dynamic eQTLs in C. elegans during development and heat stress.
+The code for my thesis to cap off my bachelor in Molecular Life Sciences, on dynamic eQTLs in C. elegans during development and heat stress.
+The fundamentals of the code, implementing the data preparation and a test bagging run, were written by my Basten Snoek, my supervisor.